 A final piece of advice is to search for exemplars.
 Find a course outside of your field to use as a model for your own course creation.
 Review a few different courses and decide what will work best for your content area.

 Thank you for taking the time to sit down with us today and share your experiences working in the EdTech space.
-To our blog readers, if you’d like to learn more about Dr. Monica Burns you can follow her on Twitter or head over to her website here.
+To our blog readers, if you’d like to learn more about Dr. Monica Burns head over to her website here.

 – uQualio is an award-winning, easy-to-use, all-in-one NextGen LMS software for any types of online video training.